 If your employer doesn't offer direct deposit, set up an automatic withdrawal from your checking to your savings each month.

 Gaddy suggests that young couples or individuals start investing with mutual funds.
 "If you are looking for growth, I'd suggest a low-cost S&P 500 index mutual fund," says Gaddy.
 "With a mutual fund, it's going to give diversification, and with an S&P 500 index fund, you'll have familiarity with most of the companies you’re investing in."

 What about investing for retirement?
 Gaddy thinks a Roth IRA is the best option.
 “With a Roth IRA, you're putting after-tax money into a retirement account so when you withdraw it after age 59 ½, your earnings on your Roth are completely tax-free.
 With that said, a huge benefit to a Roth IRA is that you can withdraw your contributions at any time [without penalty and taxes]."

-By buckling down on your spending and using the tips in this article to start saving money, even a spender can become a saver.
+By buckling down on your spending and applying helpful to start saving money, even a spender can become a saver.